QUICK EXPLANATION ON VIKALPA

 Smriti or vikalpa

-What we see as smriti, as memories, we could also see as vikalpa, as fantasies.
+What we see as smriti, as memories, we could also be seen as vikalpa, as fantasies.
 Because a memory (smriti) has nothing to do with who we really are, we are the Self, pure Consciousness, Atman.
 So it is fair to argue that anything remembered could also be a vikalpa.
 Any memory has the coloring of avidya and asmita therefore you think that this memory has something to do with me and the world I am living in, which is all but a play of maya, therefore it is all vikalpa.
-But to not lose the beautiful practical application of these five vrittis, it is useful to know when something came for the memory bank, when something is a memory, and thus is called smriti.
-And when something is an imagination, and thus is called vikalpa.
+But to not lose the beautiful practical application of these five vrittis, it is useful to know when something came for the memory bank, when something is a memory; this is called smriti.
+And when something is an imagination; this is called vikalpa.
+TO discern between thw two in your daily life, in your movements of the mind, is a useful because they each have their function.

-Pramana, vikalpa, or viparyaya can all happen at the same time
+Pramana, vikalpa, and viparyaya can all happen at the same time

 | top |